averybbennett-ctrl/Avery-Bennett/README.md

 ---

 ## Contact
-Feel free to get in touch or connect with me.
+Feel free to get in touch or connect with me!
 * Email: avery.bennett@uwaterloo.ca
 * Phone: (519)716-0081
 * Linkedin: www.linkedin.com/in/avery-bennett-7489ab337